Kronos: An Attention-Aware System

 The Application

-Stop staring, start playing!
-The result of the design experiments* is Kronos, an gaze-tracking computer application that offers assignments which can train your attention-span.
+Stop staring, start playing.
+The result of the design experiments* is Kronos, a gaze-tracking computer application that offers assignments which can train your attention-span.
 Each platform exists out of a tiny game, that needs to be completed within a limited amount of time.
 For example, 'catching' a load of images with your eyes or navigating through a maze of shapes without leaving the shape's surface.
 At the end of the game a score will be calculated - a score based on the assignment results, but also on your dwell time on subjects and the player’s focus on distractions that are placed on the platform.
 Together they form the result of your current attention-span.

 Development